Simulation settings

 Load wind farm configuration from a YAML file and parse all simulation components.

-This function reads the configuration file of the simulation and extracts all necessary parameters for setting up a FLORIDyn simulation, including wind conditions, simulation settings, control strategies, FLORIS model parameters, FLORIDyn dynamics, and turbine array layout.
+This function reads the configuration file of the simulation and extracts all necessary parameters for setting up a FLORIDyn simulation, including wind conditions, simulation settings, control strategies, FLORIS model parameters, FLORIDyn dynamics, turbine array layout and turbine properties.

 Arguments